jstray/deepform/README.md

 ## Creating the training data

+The training data is a combination of the raw PDFs from 2012 and 2014, and [ProPublica data from 2012](https://www.propublica.org/datastore/dataset/free-the-files-filing-data) and [Alex Byrne's data from 2014](https://github.com/alexbyrnes/FCC-Political-Ads).
 There are multple steps in the data preparation:

 - The raw data is in `source/ftf-all-filings.tsv`.
 This file contains the crowdsourced answers and the PDF url.
 - `download-pdfs.py` will read this file and download all the PDFs from DocumentCloud.
 It takes hours to days.
 Also, perhaps 10% of these PDFs are no longer on DocumentCloud.
 In theory they could be re-collected from the FCC.